-First, the client has the cost of hiring an experienced

-attorney.
-They also have to pay bail, and in order to properly defend the case, sometimes an investigator or an expert may be needed, which is the client's responsibility.
-That also costs money.
+First, the client has the cost of hiring an experienced attorney.
+They also have to pay bail, and in order to properly defend the case, sometimes an investigator or an expert may be needed, which is the client's responsibility, and that also costs money.
 In some cases, the attorney may be able to get the court to pay for an investigator or an expert.

-Serious cases usually involve many costs and expenses to handle the case properly.
-If the client cannot pay, an attorney will file a motion with the court saying, "Your Honor, my client is in custody.
+Cases which involve a lot of costs which the client cannot pay, an attorney will file a motion with the court saying, "Your Honor, my client is in custody.
 He can't help me investigate this case.
-Based on that fact and the fact that he's indigent, I would like the court to appoint an investigator, a ballistics expert, a blood spatter expert, etc. to assist me," and generally the court will do so, depending on the case.
+Based on that fact and the fact that he's indigent, I would like the court to appoint an investigator to assist me," and generally they will do it.

-This often happens when the client is in custody.
-The court will generally appoint an investigator, a ballistics expert, an accident reconstructionist, or a DNA expert if it's appropriate in that particular case.
+This happens especially where the client is in custody.
+The court will generally appoint an investigator, a ballistics expert, an accident Reconstructionist, or a DNA expert if it's appropriate in that particular case.